eciii/pkdb/unattended-upgrades.md

 **unattended-upgrades Facts**

-**Fact**: Overview of installed files (see section "Summary of files installed by `unattended-upgrades`" below for more details):
+**Fact**: Main script and corresponding man page.

-- Main script (in Python 3), man page (both with the name `unattended-upgrade`, note the missing "s" at the end) and corresponding symlinks with name `unattended-upgrades`.
+The main script of the package (a Python script) and the corresponding man page are (note the missing "s" at the end of the name):
-- Configuration files in `/etc/apt/apt.conf.d`.
-These files are installed by the postinst hook of `unattended-upgrades` using `debconf`.
-The files are:
-	- The file `20auto-upgrades` control the execution of the main `unattended-upgrade` script in `/usr/lib/apt/apt.systemd.daily` via some settings in `APT::Periodic`.
-	- The file `50unattended-upgrades` holds settings consumed only by the main `unattended-upgrades` script.

----

-**Summary of files installed by `unattended-upgrades`**

-Main script and corresponding man documentation

 ```
 /usr/bin/unattended-upgrade
 /usr/share/man/man8/unattended-upgrade.8.gz
 ```

-Symlinks to their corresponding unattended-upgrade version
+There are also symlinks to the main script and man page with the name `unattended-upgrades` (note the trailing "s"):

 ```
 /usr/bin/unattended-upgrades
 /usr/share/man/man8/unattended-upgrades.8.gz
 ```

+**Fact**: Configuration files.

-Configuration files installed on `/etc/apt/apt.conf.d` by the postinst maintainer script
+The package comes with two configuration files that are installed on `/etc/apt/apt.conf.d` by the postinst hook using `debconf`.
+The files are:

+- The file `20auto-upgrades`, which control the execution of the main `unattended-upgrade` script in `/usr/lib/apt/apt.systemd.daily` via some settings in `APT::Periodic`.
+- The file `50unattended-upgrades`, which holds settings consumed only by the main `unattended-upgrade` script.

+The corresponding files shipped by the package are:

 ```
 /usr/share/unattended-upgrades/20auto-upgrades